Margarine comment provokes response

 Federated Farmers Southland dairy chairman Bart Luijten said he understood the MP’s statement, and that the price of dairy products was outside of farmers’ control.

-This follows Minister of Finance Nicola Willis saying, after a talk with Fonterra chief executive Miles Hurrell on Tuesday, the price of butter was due to its global demand.
+"It’s a shame that the butter is the price that it is, but that’s just a reflection of the international prices," he said.

-Ms O’Brien said even in the past week, she had noticed the cost of her essential ingredients had increased, following another significant price hike two months ago.
+Ms O’Brien said even in the past two weeks, she had noticed the cost of her essential ingredients had increased, following another significant price hike two months ago.

 Because of that, the selling price of the bakery’s baked goods had gone up, which both she and her customers were unhappy with.